MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android-phase2.md

 ## Stage 2 Exit Criteria

-* Have you integrated MSAL into your application?
+- Have you integrated MSAL into your application?
-* Have you enabled broker authentication by generating a redirect URI and setting it in the MSAL configuration file?
+- Have you enabled broker authentication by generating a redirect URI and setting it in the MSAL configuration file?
-* Have you configured the Intune-specific MSAL settings in the `AndroidManifest.xml`?
+- Have you configured the Intune-specific MSAL settings in the `AndroidManifest.xml`?
-* Have you tested brokered authentication, confirmed that a work account is added to Android's Account Manager, and tested SSO with other M365 apps?
+- Have you tested brokered authentication, confirmed that a work account is added to Android's Account Manager, and tested SSO with other Microsoft 365 apps?
-* If you implemented Conditional Access, have you tested both device-based CA and app-based CA to validate your CA implementation?
+- If you implemented Conditional Access, have you tested both device-based CA and app-based CA to validate your CA implementation?

 ## FAQ